-- 4.50 Counts within tetrads reflect the importance of the coast.
-The coastal tetrads from which highest numbers (150+ birds) were recorded cover the areas around Musselburgh, Aberlady and Tyninghame Estuary.
+Musselburgh, Aberlady and Tyninghame Estuary.
 In addition, high numbers were recorded west of Dunbar.
-There are few records from tetrads that do not include any coast; fewer than 20 birds were recorded from tetrads around Direlton and Fenton Barns and from around Huntington. - 4.51 Oystercatcher, like curlew, shows a preference for areas of grassland, particularly areas of well-established grassland48.
-Also, like curlew, the majority of proposals in tetrads from which oystercatcher have been recorded are located in areas of tilled land (see Table 4.2), which is unlikely to be used by oystercatcher. - 4.52 Like curlew, some of the sites, which appear to support grassland, are considered unsuitable for oystercatcher because the areas of grassland are very small and interspersed with buildings (Whin Park/Cockenzie Business Centre), or because the fields appear to be grazed by livestock (MH2 Land at Old Craighall Village, Musselburgh), or the area appears to be a mixture of grassland and ruderal vegetation (Belhaven Hospital Road Field), or the field is small and enclosed (Dunbar Station Field) or receives a high level of disturbance (Gladsmuir Junction, Platform lengthening at Wallyford). - 4.53 SNH's comments in relation to proposal T10 set out in paragraph 4.40 also apply to oystercatcher. - 4.54 Three of the proposals have the potential to affect areas of permanent grassland, which may be used by oystercatcher: extension of Preston Lodge High School, Dunbar Grammar School and North Berwick High School.
-These sites have already been discussed in the context of their use by curlew (paragraphs 4.42 4.43) and the effects are considered to be similar.
+There are few records from tetrads that do not include any coast; fewer than 20 birds were recorded from tetrads around Direlton and Fenton Barns and from around Huntington.

+- 5.51 Oystercatcher, like curlew, shows a preference for areas of grassland, particularly areas of well-established grassland51.
+Also, like curlew, the majority of proposals in tetrads from which oystercatcher have been recorded are located in areas of tilled land (see Table 5.2), which is unlikely to be used by oystercatcher. - 5.52 Like curlew, some of the sites, which appear to support grassland, are considered unsuitable for oystercatcher because the areas of grassland are very small and interspersed with buildings (Whin Park/Cockenzie Business Centre), or because the fields appear to be grazed by livestock (MH2 Land at Old Craighall Village, Musselburgh), or the area appears to be a mixture of grassland and ruderal vegetation (Belhaven Hospital Road Field), or the field is small and enclosed (Dunbar Station Field) or receives a high level of disturbance (Gladsmuir Junction, Platform lengthening at Wallyford). - 5.53 SNH's comments in relation to proposal T10 set out in paragraph 5.40 also apply to oystercatcher. - 5.54 Three of the proposals have the potential to affect areas of permanent grassland, which may be used by oystercatcher: extension of Preston Lodge High School, Dunbar Grammar School and North Berwick High School.
+These sites have already been discussed in the context of their use by curlew (paragraphs 5.42 5.43) and the effects are considered to be similar.
 Conclusions are, therefore, similar to those reached for curlew.
-Likewise, Cockenzie Primary School has been removed from this iteration of the HRA record for the reasons already discussed in paragraph 4.44. - 4.55 The surveys of QI undertaken on behalf of East Lothian Council49 recorded oystercatcher from three of the spatial proposals surveyed which are included within the plan and are listed in Table 4.2.
-These were MH1 Craighall, Musselburgh, MH12 Barbachlaw, Wallyford, NK5 Land at Ferrygate Farm North Berwick.
-In addition, oystercatcher was recorded from the site of proposal EGT1 (not included in Table 4.2).
-This was a smaller number of sites than was predicted, based on the assessment of suitable habitat within tetrads from which oystercatcher had previously been recorded as part of the BTO surveys.
+Likewise, Cockenzie Primary School has been removed from this iteration of the Habitats Regulations Appraisal record for the reasons already discussed in paragraph 5.44. - 5.55 The surveys of QI undertaken on behalf of East Lothian Council52 recorded oystercatcher from four of the spatial proposals surveyed which are included within the plan and are listed in Table 5.2.
+These were MH1 Craighall, Musselburgh, MH12 Barbachlaw, Wallyford, NK5 Land at Ferrygate Farm North Berwick and EGT1 land at former Cockenzie Power Station.
+This was a smaller number of sites than was predicted, based on the assessment of suitable habitat within tetrads from which oystercatcher had previously been recorded as part of the BTO surveys. - 5.56 Oystercatcher was only recorded once from each of MH1, MH12 and NK5, but was recorded in three months in greater numbers from EGT1.
+The higher numbers of oystercatcher recorded at this site are attributable to its coastal location.
+Any proposals at that site would be subject to a separate Habitats Regulation Appraisal. - 5.57 Given: - the habitat preferences of oystercatcher in relation to the types of habitat that will be lost to development; - the small areas of potential habitat that may be affected;

-48 Heppleston, 1971
+51 Heppleston, 1971